neondatabase/website/content/docs/security/security-overview.md

 ## SOC 2 compliance

-Neon has successfully completed a SOC 2 Type 1 audit.
+Neon has successfully completed SOC 2 Type 1 and Type 2 audits.
 For more information, see [SOC 2 compliance](soc2-compliance).

 ## Security reporting